 Notre Dame home football weekends are special.

 Others are a little more under the radar.
 But they’re no less worthwhile.
-Consider these events or sites some of the best “hidden gems” during a Notre Dame football weekend.
-And add them to your itinerary — no matter what type of fan you are or how long you’re in town.
+We’ve got both type of events covered.
+Add them to your itinerary — no matter what type of fan you are or how long you’re in town.

 Football Friday Stadium Tunnel Tours

 Ever wondered what it’d be like to run out of the North Tunnel and onto the fabled field inside Notre Dame Stadium?